ValeriyDyachenko/fun-virtual-scroll/README.md

 - Performance improvements, especially with enabled search, are possible.
 The current version is not fully optimized.

 - Developed for chrome

+- In Firefox, to save the input value, Enter should be pressed or focus should be lost.
+Saving doesn't work immediately when scrolling.